• Skip to primary navigation

 Notes

-• Feel free to use any kind of gluten-free bread you prefer.
+• Gluten free bread varieties: Experimenting with different gluten-free breads is encouraged.
 More of a cornbread stuffing lover?
 Go ahead and use a gluten-free cornbread.

-• Need to make it dairy-free?
+• Dairy-Free Love: Need to make it dairy-free?
 No problem.
-Instead of butter, use a dairy-free butter substitute like Earth Balance.
+Swap that butter for a dairy-free alternative like Earth Balance.
+The creamy factor will still be there, minus the dairy.

 Nutrition